hmg pa

 More information

-The South Tyrolean Museum of Hunting and Fishing stays open every year from mid-April to mid-November, closed on Mondays and on the 1st of November.
-Season start 2024 on April 16.
+The South Tyrolean Museum of Hunting and Fishing stays open from mid-April to mid-November from Tuesday to Sunday, closed on public holidays.
+Season start 2024 on April 18.

 Suggest an edit/correction